bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 4. Add performance tests using (but not limited to) [Gatling](https://gatling.io/).
 5. Support HTTPS communication between the `clients` and the `shards`.
 6. Document the Rest API using [swagger](https://swagger.io/) ([example](https://blog.knoldus.com/swagger-ui-with-akka-http/)).
+7 Fix flaky test due to a scalatest [open issue](https://github.com/scalatest/scalatest/issues/784).
-7. Avoid lazy construction of `ClientResource` in `ClientRoutes`.
+8. Avoid lazy construction of `ClientResource` in `ClientRoutes`.
 Despite its low impact and priority, it is technical debt.
-8. Remove lock in `ShardResource` as it only exists to solve a minor issue that only impacts startup.
+9. Remove lock in `ShardResource` as it only exists to solve a minor issue that only impacts startup.
    Despite its low impact and priority, it is technical debt.
-9. Investigate how to reduce the docker image size.
+10. Investigate how to reduce the docker image size.

 Depending on the performance tests, two additional points would be tackled:
 1. *Iff* communication between `client` and `shards` reveals to be the bottleneck and critical, explore alternative